jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 There are 4 levels of verbosity:
 - 0: No logging
 - 1: High level logging
-- 2: More detaled logging
+- 2: More detailed logging
 - 3: Debuging information

 For exammple: